laravel/docs/starter-kits.md

 #### Laravel Bootcamp

 If you're new to Laravel, feel free to jump into the [Laravel Bootcamp](https://bootcamp.laravel.com).
 The Laravel Bootcamp will walk you through building your first Laravel application using Breeze.
-It's a great way to get a tour of everything the Laravel and Breeze have to offer.
+It's a great way to get a tour of everything that Laravel and Breeze have to offer.

 <a name="laravel-breeze-installation"></a>
 ### Installation